Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 - SELECT: Select highlighted item.
 Selected items are displayed in red.
 - START: Open highlighted directory in destination panel.
 If a file is highlighted, open current directory in destination panel.

-**Note**: Key assignments are used from the default retroarch32 configuration.
-If the default key assignments are changed in retroarch32, it will change the key assignments for File Manager as well!

 ## Q. How do I change emulator cores in ArkOS?
 ### A. Do the following:
 For an entire system library: